Azure-Samples/ActiveDirectory-B2C-MSGraph-PolicyAndKeysets/Keyset-API-Documentation.md

 #### Action uploadCertificate

 This action can be used to upload a certificate to a key set.
+The 'key' is a base64 encoded representation of the contents of the certificate.

 ##### Parameters